rja907/WPMusic/README.md

 `Vendor Caching using CommonsChunkPlugin!`

+`Run 'npm i --save-dev html-webpack-plugin'.`

+`Make changes in webpack.config.js.`

+`Move index.html to the src directory from the root directory.`

+`Remove the script tag of index.html because html-webpack-plugin will do that for us.`

+`Run 'npm run build'.`

 The application will also be deployed on Multiple platforms.

 This will solidify someone's grasp over Webpack.